caitlynrose13/GroupA_D2_2025_252IT28X80/README.md

 ## Overview

 A comprehensive web-based platform for South African SMMEs to manage a 12-month cybersecurity awareness programme.
-Built with PHP and SQLite with an African-inspired design theme.
+Built with PHP and SQLite featuring an African-inspired design theme.

 ## Key Features